 - Da Chief: D.S.
 Haskins, and above him, "The Commander".

-- Disguised in Drag: In one episode a character played by Warren Mitchell (better known for Till Death Us Do Part) escapes from villains by dressing up in his girlfriend's clothes and a wig.
+- Disguised in Drag: In "Big Spender", a character played by Warren Mitchell (better known for Till Death Us Do Part) escapes from villains by dressing up in his girlfriend's clothes and a wig.
 Regan and Carter turn up.
 "Ooh Mr Wardle, you do look nice!"

 - Ending Theme: A slower and mellower version of the opening theme was used on the end credits, accompanying images of Carter and Regan packing up their stuff and going home for the night.

 - Everyone Has Standards: Regan bends the rules, but he's unwilling to cheat for personal gain: he delivers a sharp put-down to a corrupt copper in "Bad Apple", and refuses to take a bribe in "Golden Fleece".